AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 When this main is compiled it creates a simple Prolog shell program.
 This shell used standard input and output for communication.

-### 21.4.2 Embedding: Building the combined programs.
+### 21.4.2 Embedding: Building the combined programs

 So now suppose that we wish to embed a Prolog program know/2 into a C program named QA (Question and Answer).
 As a C program, QA will also have the main